P5vc/bot-block/README.md

 ## Usage

-Using BotBlock is as simple as cloning the repository (`git clone https://github.com/P5vc/BotBlock.git`) or copying the main, `BotBlock.py` file, and then importing BotBlock into your Python scripts.
+Using BotBlock is as simple as cloning the repository (`git clone https://github.com/P5vc/BotBlock.git`) or copying the main, `BotBlock.py` and font files, and then importing BotBlock into your Python scripts.
 From there, you may edit/modify any of the following default settings, to fit your needs:

 ```python3
 customText = ''